[6 MIN READ]

-- The Swedish Staffing, Transfer, and Operations Center (STOC) monitors and analyzes patient data in real-time across the entire Swedish network.
+The Providence Swedish Staffing, Transfer and Operations Center (STOC) monitors and analyzes patient data in real-time across the entire Providence Swedish network in western Washington.

-- The STOC helps ensure our patients receive the right care at the right time in the right place.
+The STOC functions like a "mission control" and helps ensure our patients receive the right care at the right time in the right place.

 Before the COVID-19 pandemic, you may not have expected a telehealth option from your primary care doctor.
-Even online scheduling was a rare find.
+Even online scheduling was rare.

-But the pandemic launched the healthcare industry into an era of innovation in technology.
+But the pandemic launched the health care industry into an era of technological innovation.
 Changes that may not have come for another few years were suddenly available and expanding your access to care.

 What is the Swedish STOC?